Starkville to Meridian - Serving Central and East Mississippi

 Board On Board

-Homeowners in Louisville's older neighborhoods near the Downtown Louisville Historic District choose board-on-board privacy fencing for tight side-yard separation because the style allows panels to rack cleanly on uneven grades and older lot lines without leaving gaps.
+If you're in one of Louisville's older neighborhoods near the Downtown Louisville Historic District and want tight side-yard separation, board-on-board is the one - the panels rack cleanly over uneven grades and older lot lines without leaving gaps to see through.

 Black Coated Chain Link